annaesvensson/yellow-help/1-en/contributing-guidelines.md

 * Add many details, especially the log file `system/extensions/yellow-website.log`.
 * Select an answer, when the bug has been fixed.

-If you want to report a bug, [start a new discussion](https://github.com/datenstrom/yellow/discussions/categories/report-a-bug).
+If you want to report a bug, [start a new discussion](https://github.com/datenstrom/community/discussions/categories/report-a-bug).

+## How to work with us

+* Imagine what the user wants to do and what would make life easier.
+* Aim for the smallest possible solution, first make it work then make it better.
+* Ask yourself, do I need this, do I want this, can I make this better?
+* Improve the available extensions and make them more useful.

 ## Good to know